PyoSH/mono_vo_python/README.md

 # Mono_vo_python
-Visual odometry using monocular camera sequence and OpenCV.
+Visual odometry using monocular event camera sequence and OpenCV.

 ## Introduction
 This is python implementation of monocular camera visual odometry.